 Operation did not complete successfully because the file contains a virus

-If you are sure that the file/program in question is genuine, you could proceed with the following solutions get pass that error and execute the operation:
+If you are sure that the file/program in question is genuine, you could proceed with the following solutions get past that error and execute the operation:

 - Disable Windows Defender Antivirus/Third-party Antivirus Program temporarily